 SisterWorks is a non-profit organisation that helps migrant women make a better living while in Melbourne.
 The team has been making reusable fabric face masks since the start of the pandemic.
 Buying one of these masks means you'll be supporting vulnerable communities as they navigate this tricky time.
 Check them out here.

 Chopsuey Inc is a local maker from West Footscray that makes personalised guitar straps.
 Now, they've started making colourful face masks made from 100 per cent cotton.
 Check them out here.

 These stylish face masks are made in Fitzroy North, coming in some cute patterns and come with a pocket to insert a filter.
 Plus you can get free shipping for all orders in Australia – check them out here.

 These triple-layered masks are made in Melbourne in compliance with DHHS mask guidelines.
 There's a stack of cool designs available for both kids and adults, and 20 per cent of profits go towards charities.
 You'll get your mask pretty quickly too, with the business using a next-day carbon neutral courier to dispatch the masks.
 Take a look at the range here.

-With in-person theatre productions put on ice, actor Todd McKenney has channeled his energy into a new project that helps out both his fellow stage and screen colleagues, and Australians looking after their community.
+With in-person theatre productions put on ice, actor Todd McKenney has channelled his energy into a new project that helps out both his fellow stage and screen colleagues and Australians looking after their community.
 The actor has launched a new website called Todd Masks – an online marketplace where the public can buy reusable face masks created by out-of-work costume designers.

 The Social Studio

 Much loved Melbourne designer Kuwaii has released its own line of three-layer fabric face masks.
 There are three colours available and they’re all made here in Melbourne.
 Plus, $5 from every purchase goes to a rotating Covid charity.
-They’ll be available for preorder soon – head to the website for more info.
+Head to the website for more info.